 There are many great credit cards out there, so we will try to break them down into different categories to help you choose which credit cards is right for you.
 Since we only promote responsible credit card use, which includes paying the balance in full, the biggest category will be cash rewards credit cards, which will help put money back in your pocket.

 Factors considered in this list: When creating this list we considered several factors, including the overall value of the card, including the company offering the card, cash back credit cards, points or rewards, other perks, annual fees, interest rates, lack of an annual fee, and other factors.
 What we have listed are some of the best credit cards for military members.
 As always, research your options and choose the best credit cards for your specific needs.

 Featured Cash Back Credit Cards

 Blue Cash Everyday® from American Express.
 The Blue Cash Everyday® from American Express is a solid rewards credit card and would rank higher if American Express were accepted more places overseas.
-This card offers a generous cash back plan: Get 3% cash back at US standalone supermarkets, 2% cash back at US standalone gas stations and department stores, and 1% cash back on all other purchases.
+This card offers a generous cash back plan.
 There are caps on the amount of cash rewards you can earn in each category, but there are no rotating rewards categories to worry about, no minimum spending requirements, no enrollment fees, and no annual fees.
-For a limited time you can also earn a $100 cash bonus when you spend $1,000 within the first 3 months you own the card.
-Learn more about the for the Blue Cash Everyday® from American Express.